Darius Garland: First All-Star and playoff appearance (2021–2024)

-Second All-Star selection and best Eastern Conference record (2024–present)
+Second All-Star selection and best Eastern Conference record (2024–2026)

 On January 30, 2025, Garland was named as reserve for the 2025 NBA All-Star Game, his second selection.
-On February 5, 2025, Garland recorded 25 points, five assists and hit a 31-foot 3-pointer at the buzzer to give the Cleveland Cavaliers a 118–115 win over the Detroit Pistons.
+On February 5, 2025, Garland recorded 25 points, five assists and hit a 31-foot 3-pointer at the buzzer to give the Cavaliers a 118–115 win over the Detroit Pistons.
 Garland helped lead the Cavaliers to the best record in the Eastern Conference at 64–18, the second-best regular season record in franchise history.

 In the playoffs, Garland struggled with injuries, and the Cavaliers were upset by the Indiana Pacers in five games in the Eastern Conference Semifinals for the second year in a row, ending their postseason run earlier than expected.
-On June 9, Garland underwent surgery on the injured left big toe that had hampered him during Cleveland’s playoff exit.
-Garland is expected to spend 4 to 5 months going through a progression of treatment and rehabilitation before resuming basketball activities by the start of training camp.
+On June 9, Garland underwent surgery on the injured left big toe that had hampered him during Cleveland's playoff exit.
+Garland is expected to spend 4-to-5 months going through a progression of treatment and rehabilitation before resuming basketball activities by the start of training camp.

+Garland made 26 starts for the Cavaliers during the 2025–26 NBA season, recording averages of 18.0 points, 2.4 rebounds, and 6.9 assists.

+Los Angeles Clippers (2026–present)

+On February 4, 2026, Garland, along with a second-round pick, was traded to the Los Angeles Clippers in exchange for James Harden.
+On March 2, Garland made his Clippers debut, putting up 12 points, two assists, two rebounds, and one steal in a 114–101 win over the Golden State Warriors.
+On March 22, Garland recorded 41 points, 11 assists, and eight three-pointers, leading the Clippers to a 138–131 overtime win over the Dallas Mavericks.
+He became the first player in Clippers franchise history to record at least 40 points, 10 assists, and seven three-pointers in a single game.